Temple of Apollo Patroos

 Plan of the Agora ca. 300 BC; the temple of Apollo Patroos is number 5.

 The Temple of Apollo Patroos (meaning "of the fathers") is a small ruined temple on the west side of the Ancient Agora of Athens.
 The original temple was an apsidal structure, built in the mid-sixth century BC and destroyed in 480/79 BC.
 The area probably remained sacred to Apollo.
 A new hexastyle ionic temple was built ca. 306-300 BC, which has an unusual L-shaped floor plan.
 Some fragments from the sculptural decoration of this structure survive.
 The colossal cult statue, by Euphranor, has also been recovered.

-Next to the temple was a tiny shrine, built around the mid-fourth century BC.
-It was Identified as the Temple of Zeus Phratrios and Athena Phratria; it may originally have been built to house Euphranor's cult statue.
+Next to the temple was a tiny shrine, built around the mid-fourth century BC, which has been identified as the Temple of Zeus Phratrios and Athena Phratria; it may originally have been built to house Euphranor's cult statue.

 History and description

 Temple of Apollo Patroos, seen from northwest.

 The current temple is the second structure on the site.
 It is located on the west side of the Agora, beneath the Kolonos Agoraios (Agora hill) and the Temple of Hephaestus.
 The Stoa of Zeus is located immediately to the north.
 To the south was an open space and then the Metroon.
 The space to the east was open, until the Roman period, when the Temple of Ares was built there.
 The identification of these archaeological remains as the Temple of Apollo Patroos was initially based on the account of Pausanias, who mentions the temple after the Stoa of Zeus and before the Metroon.